yudhanjaya/yudhanjaya.github.io/_notes/2024-08-Fate-of-the-gorillas.md

 4) omega points that take agency away from humans and places it in the hands of entities for whom humans have no liability, responsibility towards or accountability for.
 5) omega points that seek to place the fundamental resources of our world - that is energy, food, water, shelter - and place them in the hands of a few.

 There may be more such omega points.
 This is not an exhaustive argument and nor is this an exhaustive list.
 I am after all also presenting a very simple model of the universe here, and indulging in a lot of wandering rumination in the process.

-Its only scaffolding is  merely a common sense approach at logic and some small leaps of intuition.
+But I believe that, as the gorillas in the picture, our fate rests on what we create while we play and how these things connect and what they might unfold.
+I do not believe that we can predict superintelligence, but we should in the least be able to detect whether something is triggering some unsafe omega point.

+To do any less would be to consistently confine ourselves to being in a zoo, with something else holding the on-off switch.

 ***